 HD2 Stratfield Mortimer will seek a mix of home types of approximately 40% 1 or 2 bed dwellings split between apartments and houses, 20% 2 and 3 bedroom bungalows and the remainder being 3 and 4 bed houses.
-Identified local need and the site specifics, funding and the economics of provision will be taken into consideration.
+Identified local need and the site specifics and the character of the surrounding area, funding and the economics of provision will be taken into consideration.